iamstarkov/iamstarkov.com/2015-19-draft-renaming-experience.md

 ## Summary

-Define list of social nets and list of username to check.
+Define list of social networks and list of usernames to check.
 Choose one, which is available everywhere.
 Renaming Gmail requires extra work.

 _Choose new name carefully,